tobega/tailspin-v0/TailspinReference.md

 A defined source must, of course, have an _initial block_ and will not have any valid value for the _current value_ at the start of each statement.

 A defined source is called by dereferencing the given identifier with a dollar sign, e.g. `$mySource`.

+### Operator expression
+An [operator](#operator) expression functions as a source and is written within parentheses with a value on the left, the operator name and a value on the right.
+Either or both values may in turn be a value chain within parentheses, but only one value may be produced, e.g. `(5 oper (2 -> SYS::randomInt))`

 ## Sinks
 A sink is a place where a value "disappears" and the _value chain_ ends.